Hodge metric completion of the moduli space of Calabi-Yau manifolds: Boundedness of the period maps

-\begin{remark}As an alternate proof of Proposition \ref{cartaninK}, to show that $\mathfrak{k}_0$ and $\mathfrak{g}_0$ have equal rank, one realizes that that $\mathfrak{g}_0$ in our case is one of the following real simple Lie algebras: $\mathfrak{sp}(2l, \mathbb{R})$, $\mathfrak{so}(p, q)$ with $p+q$ odd, or $\mathfrak{so}(p, q)$ with $p$ and $q$ both even.
-One may refer to \cite{Griffiths1} and \cite{su} for more details.\end{remark} Proposition \ref{cartaninK} implies that the simple Lie algebra $\mathfrak{g}_0$ in our case is a simple Lie algebra of first category as defined in $\S4$ in \cite{Sugi}.
-In the upcoming part, we will briefly derive the result of a simple Lie algebra of first category in Lemma 3 in \cite{Sugi1}.
-One may also refer to \cite{Xu} Lemma 2.2.12 at pp.~141-142 for the same result.
+\begin{remark}As an alternate proof of Proposition \ref{cartaninK}, to show that $\mathfrak{k}_0$ and $\mathfrak{g}_0$ have equal rank, one only needs to notice that $\mathfrak{g}_0$ in our case is one of the following real simple Lie algebras: $\mathfrak{sp}(2l, \mathbb{R})$, $\mathfrak{so}(p, q)$ with $p+q$ odd, or $\mathfrak{so}(p, q)$ with $p$ and $q$ both even.
+One may refer to \cite{Griffiths1} and \cite{su} for more details.\end{remark} Proposition \ref{cartaninK} implies that the simple Lie algebra $\mathfrak{g}_0$ in our case is a simple Lie algebra of first category as defined in \cite[$\S4$]{Sugi}.
+In the following, we will briefly derive the result of a simple Lie algebra of first category in \cite[Lemma 3]{Sugi1}.
+One may also refer to \cite[Lemma 2.2.12, page~141--142]{Xu} for the same result.

 Let us still use the above notations of the Lie algebras we consider.
-By Proposition 4, we can take $\mathfrak{h}_0$ to be a Cartan subalgebra of $\mathfrak{g}$ such that $\mathfrak{h}_0\subseteq \mathfrak{v}_0\subseteq\mathfrak{k}_0$ and $\mathfrak{h}_0$ is also a Cartan subalgebra of $\mathfrak{k}_0$.
+By Proposition 4, we can take $\mathfrak{h}_0$ to be a Cartan subalgebra of $\mathfrak{g}$ such that and $\mathfrak{h}_0$ is also a Cartan subalgebra of $\mathfrak{k}_0$.
 Let us denote $\mathfrak{h}$ to be the complexification of $\mathfrak{h}_0$.
 Then $\mathfrak{h}$ is a Cartan subalgebra of $\mathfrak{g}$ such that $\mathfrak{h}\subseteq \mathfrak{v}\subseteq \mathfrak{k}$.